Chemistry

 Perform an experiment to demonstrate how rubbing alcohol affects

 microbial growth using baker's yeast.
-Discuss the results with your
+Discuss the results with

 3.

-Chemistry in the Kitchen.
+Chemistry and Cooking.
 After successfully completing requirement

 1, do EACH of the following: